captn3m0/google-sre-ebook/README.md

 ## Extra

 I have a list of my E-book publishing related projects at https://captnemo.in/ebooks/.
+Links to other related books can be found at https://github.com/upgundecha/howtheysre#books-1.